eamadit/ossprnv/README.md

 OSSPRNV provides absolute freedom of speech and does not delete any content thanks to its eternal storage policy which forces the user to provide a valid id with or without biometric verification in order to avoid a user to have more than 3 accounts.

+OSSPRNV provides access to its professional API to any user.
+Only one type of account is available to users.

 Please also check https://github.com/eamadit/rswici